High Collar vs Mid Collar Hiking Boots

 Water, heat and drying time

-High boots stay drier in shallow water.
-Gore-Tex high boots with a gusseted tongue can keep feet dry in puddles, mud and shallow crossings.
+High boots can stay drier in shallow water.
+A high boot with a gusseted tongue and a waterproof membrane can keep feet drier in puddles, mud and shallow crossings.

 Quick comparison table